manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Senior industry leader in _**Data Infrastructure** for Enterprise AI_.
-Experienced in leading organizations and developing products used in global critical industrial infrastructure.
+Experienced in leading organizations and developing products used in critical industrial infrastructure across the world.

 - _More than 16 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
 Focus in recent years on _engineering leadership_ and _driving organizational growth_.